saurabmish/saurabmish/README.md

 1. [Coffee Shop][3]

-    + API development (with in-memory data) using microservices in Go
+    + API development using microservices in Go

 2. [Microblog][2]